SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 J.D. is a real initiation into team management!

-The Senior Sixth can choose to produce a Yearbook as a record of their schooldays.
+Year 13 can choose to produce a Yearbook as a record of their schooldays.
 In recent years, an online company has been used, but it is up to each particular year to decide how to proceed.
 They need to be aware of the following:

-Deadlines for publication inevitably clash with the most stressful period leading up to A Levels; the earlier they start, the better!
+Deadlines for publication inevitably clash with the most stressful period leading up to A levels; the earlier they start, the better!

 Ideally, finished Yearbooks need to be delivered for distribution on the day of the Summer Ball;